drug-design/course/docs/chapters/adme-case-studies.md

 ### Type D Toxicity Drug Withdrawals

-There are no examples of Type D withdrawals over the last 25 years.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-d-toxicity-drug-withdrawals-85f8231d'><i class='fa fa-play' aria-hidden='true'></i></button>There are no examples of Type D withdrawals over the last 25 years.
 There are very few examples of drugs withdrawn due to human carcinogenicity.
 The only well documented is Diethylstilbestrol (withdrawn prior to the period covered by this review).
 With this drug primary pharmacology (A1) plays a major, although not necessarily the only role.
 Several factors lead to this conclusion: (I) studies in animals (mice) are able to recreate the changes in reproductive tract structure and function including malignant abnormalities seen in human; (II) these changes are dose related in terms of severity and (III) the changes are caused not just by Diethylstilbestrol but other estrogenic compounds (e.g. environmental estrogenic pollutants).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.